AIS Sport Performance Awards

 High Performance Program of the Year

-For outstanding performance(s) by a by a Sport Program.
+For outstanding performance(s) by a Sport Program.

 Athletics Australia High Performance Unit